Chaozhuang22/chaozhuang22.github.io/_posts/2023-08-09-nonlinear-mss.md

 ### Geometry

 This model is built using COMSOL Multiphysics 6.1.
-The .m file of the model can be found in this [repo](https://github.com/Chaozhuang22/sensor-modeling-with-prestress) and it can be built through MATLAB livelink.
+The .m file of the model can be found in this [repo](https://github.com/Chaozhuang22/sensor-modeling-with-prestress) and it can be built through MATLAB Livelink.

 Our focus will be on the membrane-type surface stress sensor (MSS), which serves as a demonstration in this [paper](https://doi.org/10.1021/acsaenm.3c00034).
 This sensor features four piezoresistive sensing beams linked to a suspended silicon membrane, both having a thickness of 3 microns as modeled by the solid mechanics interface.